ben5962/android_plug_new_audio_format/README.md

 What is the minimal information necessary to do such a task?

 # frontal approach
-class diagrams generated from a mediaplayer or an exoplayer documentation.
+class diagrams generated from a mediaplayer or an exoplayer git sourcecode.
 conclusion:  hard to find a way to reduce volume of information.

 # mediaplayer or exoplayer documentation